-25. Volume keys (+, -)
+19. Volume keys (+, -)

 Magnifies or reduces the volume level.
+See "Adjusting the sound" on page 32 for details.

 Remote control effective range

 Infra-Red (IR) remote control sensor is located on the front of the projector.
 The remote control must be held at an angle within 30 degrees perpendicular to the projector's IR remote control sensor to function correctly.
 The distance between the remote control and the sensor should not exceed 8 meters (~ 26 feet).